fortify/sample-parser/README.md

 - __Scan vulnerability (issue) parser specific attributes (issue-parser):__ this section must be used to define parser plugin specific attributes and should not be included in manifest of plugins of any other types.
     - __Vulnerability source engine type (engine-type):__ this attribute is very important and helps SSC to coordinate work of different types of parser plugins installed in SSC and distinguish vulnerabilities parsed by different parser plugins.
       This attribute contain a meaningful name of the analyser (engine) that produces files that can be parsed by a parser.
-It is recommended to use public marketing analyser product names to define supported engine type of the plugin.
+It is recommended that you use the public analyser product name to define the supported engine type of the plugin.
       Different plugin developers can develop plugins that can parse the same analysers scan results.
-So, using public analysers product names as engine types should help SSC to check if multiply plugins installed in SSC are not compatible with each other and are able to parse different types of analysis result files.
+So, using public analysers product names as engine types should help SSC to check if multiple plugins installed in SSC are compatible with each other and are able to parse different types of analysis result files.
-      One plugin can support only one engine type.
-If plugin developers need to parser that is able to parse results of different analysers, they should develop and release 2 plugins.
-Each of the plugins must support some specific engine type.
+      __One plugin can support only one engine type.__
-      It is also not recommended to change supported engine type without a strong reason.
-If it is really necessary to change name of the supported engine type, data version value must be at least increased.
-Another option is to release new plugin for new engine type.
+      If it is really necessary to change the supported engine type, a new plugin must be released for the new engine type and must have a different unique pluginId.
       Mandatory.
 Max length: 80 chars.
-Format: upper cased latin characters / numbers separated by space, hyphen, dot, underscore or space.
+Format: uppercased latin characters / numbers separated by space, hyphen, dot, underscore or space.

       Examples of plugin engine type definition
       ```